YottaDB/YDBDoc/ProgGuide/isv.rst

 $ZPROMPT
 --------------

 $ZPROM[PT] contains a string value specifying the current Direct Mode prompt.
-By default, YDB> or YDB> is the Direct Mode prompt.
+By default, YDB> is the Direct Mode prompt.
 M routines can modify $ZPROMPT by means of a SET command. $ZPROMPT cannot exceed 16 characters.
 If an attempt is made to assign $ZPROMPT to a longer string, only the first 16 characters will be taken.

-In UTF-8 mode, if the 31st byte is not the end of a valid UTF-8 character, YottaDB truncates the $ZPROMPT value at the end of last character that completely fits within the 31 byte limit.
+In UTF-8 mode, if the 31st byte is not the end of a valid UTF-8 character, YottaDB truncates the $ZPROMPT value at the end of the last character that completely fits within the 31 byte limit.

 The environment gtm_prompt initializes $ZPROMPT at process startup.